-You must have four network interfaces present on your device before installing OT Security.
+You must have two (or more) network interfaces present on your device before installing OT Security.
 Tenable recommends the use of gigabit interfaces.
 The VMWare OVA creates these interfaces automatically.
-Create these interfaces manually when you install the ISO on your own hardware.
+Create these interfaces manually when you are installing the ISO (such as Hyper-V).